 Welcome to my website.
 The information included here reflects my professional life as a performer and teacher.
-Highlighted also are the activities of my flute studio and accomplishments of former students.
+Highlighted also are the activities of my current flute studio and accomplishments of former students.

-Thank you for visiting…Enjoy the website!
+Thank you for visiting…Enjoy the site!